Raven2099/SummYT/README.md

 Download the file and run the command 'Flask run' Ensure flask is available in the system.
 The models required can be downloaded from hugging-face.

+#####
+Accuracy of the generated summarization depends on the youtuber's style of content.
+A more informative and linear approach generates understandable summarization, whereas a video with multiple topics all over the place do not generate a well made summarization.
+Works better for news and informative channels.